 Greatest paintings of all time.
 Including the Mona Lisa by Leonardo da Vinci; Creation of Adam – Sistine Chapel by Michelangelo; and Poppies in a Field – Claude Monet

 10 Greatest works of art of all time.
-Including the Pieta and the statue of David by Michelangelo; Ecstasy of St Therese by Bernini, Sunflowers by Vincent Van Gogh.
+Including The Pieta and The statue of David by Michelangelo; Ecstasy of St Therese by Bernini, and Sunflowers by Vincent Van Gogh.

-10 most famous paintings – The Mona Lisa, The Last Supper, The Scream, The Girl with a Pearl Earing.
+10 most famous paintings – Includes famous works such as; The Mona Lisa, The Last Supper, The Scream, The Girl with a Pearl Earring.

 Greatest works of Art by Thomas Hoving